AuditorPraise/Portfolio/Sherlock-defi/real wagmi.md

 Therefore the wrong borrowing key (i.e the old borrowing key) will be added as borrowing key for tokenId of old Loans in tokenIdToBorrowingKeys in _addKeysAndLoansInfo()

+Loans will never be repayable hence this will cause bad debt for the protocol

 ## Code Snippet
 https://github.com/sherlock-audit/2023-10-real-wagmi/blob/main/wagmi-leverage/contracts/LiquidityBorrowingManager.sol#L440-L441